 Countries around the world are taking measures in an effort to contain the coronavirus outbreak.
 Australia is enforcing travel restrictions and temporary regulations to protect its citizens and all foreigners on its territory.

 The government previously issued a list of nationalities banned from entering Australia.
 The ban has since been extended to include most foreign nationals.
 This is a preventative measure and Australian visas and immigration policies are expected to return to normal once the virus is contained.

 These temporary limitations now apply to the vast majority of potential visitors.
-However, travelers are advised to continue checking the news and official announcements for further developments.
+However, travellers are advised to continue checking the news and official announcements for further developments.

 Initially, Australia had imposed travel restrictions on foreign nationals arriving from the countries that had been affected the most severely by the coronavirus outbreak, including China, Italy, Iran, and South Korea.